Tyrese-BlockStacker/Simple-ICO-Smart-Contract/README.md

-# Tyrese's First Solidity Project
+# Tyrese Song's First Solidity Project

 This is a Solidity project that implements a simple ERC20 token.